florian/cookie.js/readme.md

 #  cookie.js – simplifying cookies in JavaScript
 cookie.js is a tiny JavaScript library that simplifies cookies.
-It's capable of setting, getting and removing cookies, accepts a variety of parameters and supports chaining. cookie.js is released under the MIT/X11 license.
-It doesn't have any dependencies and if minified it's only ~1.4 KiB large.
+It's capable of setting, getting and removing cookies, accepts a variety of parameters and supports chaining. cookie.js is released under the [MIT/X11 license](blob/master/license).
+It doesn't have any dependencies and if minified it's only ~1.4 KiB large (~0.7 KiB if minified and gzipped).

 This script will add an object called `cookie` to your global scope.